How to Build a TikTok Clone for iOS with Swift & CreativeEditor SDK

 For this example app, the playback controller will play any clips in the app's Documents directory.
 Each clip plays on a loop.
 The user can swipe up to get the next clip and tap to pause or restart the clip.
 If there are no clips, the user will be encouraged to make a new one.

-When the video player view controller appears, the first task is to see if there are any videos to load.
+When the video player view appears, the first task is to see if there are any videos to load.
 Any video files in the Documents directory are assumed to be ready to play.

 func loadVideos() {